madziaar/DS4Windows/README.md

 The "type" can either be set to "ds4" or "ds5".
-You can check what the games such as Warezone or Fortnite detectes your controller and put the "type" accordingly if you don't know.
+You can check what the games such as Warezone or Fortnite detects your controller as and put the "type" accordingly if you don't know.

 # DS4Windows **Unedited inforamtion below**